 The trick is actually not in the technique you use, but rather it’s with the abrasive that’s being used to sharpen.
-Softer abrasives, like aluminium oxide stones or Arkansas stones, are simply not abrasive enough to remove material and form an edge on modern stainless steels.
+Softer abrasives, like aluminium oxide stones, Japanese water stones, or Arkansas stones, are simply not abrasive enough to remove material and form an edge on modern stainless steels.

 Ultimately, you have four options for sharpening when it comes to modern stainless steels:

 Option #1: Sharpening Stainless Steel with Diamond Based Stones

 Sticking to stones is fine so long as you go with diamond based ones like DMT.
 They will sharpen pretty much any steel around, as no steel is as hard as diamonds.

 With diamond stones, use very light pressure, as heavy pressure will cause the diamond layer to strip away (ask me how I know!).

 Diamond stones can be quite expensive, but it’s is a method that you will be very familiar with going from sharpening carbon steel to stainless steel.
 It takes roughly 5-10 minutes to sharpen a stainless steel blade using this method.

 Option #2: Sharpening Stainless Steel with Manual Systems